CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

 In this task, you will learn how to enhance the user experience of your weather bot by using buttons and cards to present information visually and initiate recommended actions.

-The interactions with the weather bot so far has been through text.
-Users enter text for their intentions and the bot responds with text.
-While text is often a suitable way to communicate, you can enhance the experience through other forms of user interface element.
+The interactions with the weather bot so far have been through text.
+Users enter text for their intentions, and the bot responds with text.
+While text is often a suitable way to communicate, you can enhance the experience through other forms of user interface elements.
 For example, you can use buttons to initiate recommended actions, or display a *card* to present information visually.

 ### Task 6.1: Add a button